jundalisay/spblist/content/en/research/hume/treatise/book-2/part-1/section-01.md

         ◦ I shall take advantage of this vulgar and spacious division, that I may proceed with the greater order.
         ◦ I shall now explain those violent emotions or passions, their nature, origin, causes, and effects.

-When we take a survey of the passions, there occurs a division of them into direct and indirect.
+When we take a survey of

+The passions are either:

+1. Direct

-        ◦ Direct passions mean those that arise immediately from good or evil and pain or pleasure.
+These arise immediately from good or evil and pain or pleasure.
-            ▪ Examples are desire, aversion, grief, joy, hope, fear, despair and security.
+- Examples are desire, aversion, grief, joy, hope, fear, despair and security.

+2. Indirect

-        ◦ Indirect passions mean those from the same principles, but by the conjunction of other qualities.
+These arise from the same principles, but by the conjunction of other qualities.
-            ▪ Examples are pride, humility, ambition, vanity, love, hatred, envy, pity, malice, generosity, with their dependants.
+- Examples are pride, humility, ambition, vanity, love, hatred, envy, pity, malice, generosity, with their dependants.

-    • I cannot presently justify or explain this distinction any further.
+I cannot presently justify or explain this distinction any further.